2026 Georgia Public Service Commission election

 The 2026 Georgia Public Service Commission election will be held on November 3, 2026, to elect two members of the Georgia Public Service Commission.
-Primary elections will be held on May 19.
+Primary elections were held on May 19, and primary runoff elections will be held on June 16 in races where no candidate received a majority of the vote.
+Commissioners are elected statewide, but must live in the district they represent.

 Background

 Prior to the 2025 special election, elections to the Public Service Commission (PSC) had not taken place since 2020 due to a lawsuit.
 After the lawsuit was dismissed, the General Assembly passed a bill that would resume regularly scheduled PSC elections.
 District 3 was on the ballot in the 2025 election, for a one-year term.
 Democrats won both seats in the 2025 election, marking their first statewide constitutional office win since 2006.
+As the minority, the two newly elected Democrats have been unable to pass pro-environmental motions, such as one to reconsider a grid expansion request to fuel data centers.

+Campaign

+A total of ten candidates filed to run across both districts.
+Democrats have an opportunity to flip the commission if they win the district 5 seat.
+Data center regulation is a key issue of the campaign, with Democrats in opposition to the recently passed data center-based expansion for Georgia Power.